Soaring QB market further evidence that moving on from Russell Wilson was right move

 In other words, the former MVP who has won one Super Bowl, been to another and lost in two other AFC Championship Games did so on a rookie contract.
 The odds of him repeating that success as the richest player in football?
 Likely a whole lot less.

-Who do you think of when you think of the great Seahawks teams from past decade?
+Who do you think of when you think of the great Seahawks teams from the past decade?
 Likely Wilson, and Marshawn Lynch, and Richard Sherman, and Earl Thomas, and Kam Chancellor and Bobby Wagner among others.
 It was one of the most dynamic collections of talent — particularly on the defensive end — that the NFL has ever seen.

-But did those Seahawks teams replicate their success once all those guys got their big pay days?
+But did those Seahawks teams replicate their success once all those guys got their big paydays?
 Not so much.
 They haven’t been to an NFC Championship Game since the 2014 season.

 There is one player, however, who has regularly taken less money than market value.
 His name is Tom Brady, thought by many to be the greatest player of all time.
 With seven Super Bowl rings and five Super Bowl MVPs, no quarterback can match his résumé.
 But almost as critical as his arm were his team-friendly contracts, which always allowed him to have the necessary complements to win.